crawl/crawl/crawl-ref/docs/crawl_manual.rst

   On the one hand, their bizarrely altered brains now have incredible proficiency at learning every skill.
 On the other, these same alterations have rendered Gnolls incapable of selective learning.
-They learn all skills equally at the same time, so it's hard for them to learn more about any one thing.
+They learn all skills at the same time, so are generally unable to specialise in any one thing.

-  In order to survive with this limitation, Gnolls use their universal knowledge and excellent physical attributes of strength, intelligence, and dexterity to take advantage of every resource they find in the Dungeon.
+  In order to survive with this limitation, Gnolls use their universal knowledge to take advantage of every resource they find in the Dungeon.
 They also have powerful noses adapted to the Dungeon's scents, allowing them to easily locate where treasures lay hidden.